- Planning Your Trip

 Valley Metro’s new regional Mobility Center located at 4600 E. Washington, Suite 101 Phoenix, AZ 85034 is now open.

 The center provides several types of important services for customers with specialized mobility needs.
-The center offers: ADA Para transit (“Dial-a-Ride”) Service Eligibility, the ADA Platinum Pass Program (starting in July 2011), Bus and Light Rail Transit Travel Training, Alternative Transportation Programs and Securement Loops for mobility devices.
+The center offers: ADA Para transit (“Dial-a-Ride”) Service Eligibility, the ADA Platinum Pass Program, Bus and Light Rail Transit Travel Training, Alternative Transportation Programs and Securement Loops for mobility devices.

 Valley Metro has transitioned to a new in-person process for ADA Paratransit (“Dial-a-Ride”) Service eligibility determinations.
 The new in-person process includes a confidential interview with skilled, experienced staff and participation in a transit mobility assessment if needed.
 This new process allows for the best and most accurate consideration of a customer’s travel skills and abilities.